pjpollot/game_of_life/README.md

 ## Description

-This is a terminal-based program, so the printing is still quite simple, when you want to exit the game, just press `Crtl+C`.
+This is a terminal-based program, so the printing is still quite simple.

 ## TODO